 Eligible candidates must be community or technical college mathematics faculty — including adjunct faculty — in Washington during the academic year of nomination.
 Current members of WAMATYC’s Executive Board are not eligible and no person may win the same award twice.

-A call for nominations does out each Winter Quarter.
+A call for nominations goes out each Winter Quarter.
 The nomination process involves a one- or two-page letter addressing why the candidate should receive the award.
 A panel of judges chaired by the current WAMATYC president makes the final award decisions.

 Award presentations typically take place during the Friday-night dinner at the Washington College Mathematics Conference.